Top tips for improving wellbeing in the workplace

 • Training: Employers should train staff to recognise the symptoms of stress in themselves and in their colleagues.
 Spotting stress early and addressing the problem may help to prevent sickness absence, as well as any further incidents in the future.

 • Support services: Consider providing confidential counselling services for employees to access which will help to address and alleviate their symptoms.

 The HSE reported that 12.5 million working days in 2016/17 were lost due to work-related stress, anxiety and depression.
 Given that society is being actively encouraged to recognise and talk about mental health and wellbeing, it is likely that this number will only increase.

-As with most things, prevention is better than cure, so if you do not have relevant anti-stress policies and procedures in place in your business, you would be well advised to introduce them.
+As with most things, prevention is better than cure, so if you do not have relevant anti-stress policies or employee wellbeing strategies in place in your business, you would be well advised to introduce them.
 Please contact our employment law team if you would like some assistance.

-Jenny works in our employment law team.
+Jenny is a partner in our employment law team.
 She helps clients with the full range of employment related matters including TUPE, defending tribunal proceedings, contractual matters and general employee relations and HR work.
 She has wide experience working for SMEs, owner-managed businesses and organisations employing in excess of 1,500 staff across the UK.

 Remote working and mental health